timhall/timhall.github.io/src/articles/2012-11-27-vectors-everywhere.md

 updatedAt: 2018-06-01T00:00:00Z
 ---

-Vectors are one of the most fundamental parts of physics and are a compact way to say quite a bit.Forces, velocity, acceleration; they can all be represented by vectors.
+Vectors are one of the most fundamental parts of physics and are a compact way to say quite a bit.
+Forces, velocity, acceleration; they can all be represented by vectors.
 We'll get into the math of vectors below, but first a little overview.
 Fundamentally, vectors are used to represent things (forces, velocity, etc.) as having a magnitude and direction and from this we can figure out all sorts of things.
 Rather than adjusting x- and y-components with a change in direction, only the direction needs to be changed and similarly for magnitude.
 Two things can say quite a bit, it's kinda nifty.

 Note, June 2018: Updated code samples to modern standards